 3. If you are taking a case to NCAT supported by an acoustical engineer’s findings, make sure your expert’s qualifications and experience are stated as part of the submission.

 4. Witnesses who are there to support your case by testifying that they can hear noise from the timber-floored unit will be asked if the noise is disturbing.
 If they say “not really” (as in one example attached) the adjudicator is likely to rule that some noise is acceptable in apartment buildings and only “nuisance” noise is a breach and throw the case out.

 5. Throwing down a few rugs is unlikely to be accepted as solving a noise problem with a timber floor.
 A couple of these cases are appeals or penalty hearings because the offending owners have wrongly assumed that putting rugs down meant they had met the terms of a previous adjudication.
 It may be worth asking for a pre-emptive adjudication on the use of rugs.
 The simple test, again, is whether or not the disturbance continues.

 6. The question of rugs arises because adjudicators will often not specify a remedy.
 The adjudicator may rule that there is a noise problem and it must be rectified but then leave it up to the unit owner to decide how to rectify it.
 That’s why so many of these cases are only resolved after several trips to the tribunal.
 In one case, the upstairs owner thought that she didn’t need to do anything, in another, the upstairs owner laid carpet with little or no insulating underlay.
 In both cases they were subject to further orders to insulate the floor properly.

 7. Be as organised and methodical as you can be and try to keep personality clashes, past and present, out of the picture.

-The following links are to recent CTTT rulings on flooring and noise issues
+The following links are to archived CTTT rulings on flooring and noise issues